Orovada (soil)

-Orovada series soil is the official state soil of Nevada.
+Orovada soil series is the official state soil of Nevada.
 The soil series has an extent of 367853 acre, primarily in northern and central Nevada, and extending into southern Idaho and Oregon.
 They are common soils on semiarid rangeland with sagebrush-grassland plant communities.
 Orovada soils are arable, able to be cultivated, when irrigated and are considered prime farmland.
 Alfalfa for hay and seed, winter wheat, barley, and grasses for hay and pasture are the principal crops grown on these soils.

 Orovada soils are well drained and formed in alluvium derived from mixed rock sources and in loess and volcanic ash.
 These soils typically occur in the Great Basin section of the Basin and Range physiographic province.